 What is a Sovereign Wealth Fund (SWF)?

 A sovereign wealth fund (SWF), also known as a social wealth fund, is the surplus money that a country accrues over time.
-The government-backed pool of funds is mainly collected from a country’s foreign exchange reserves.
+The government-backed pool of funds is mostly funded from a country’s foreign exchange reserves.

 Other sources of funds for an SWF account include: